What is FIRST® LEGO® League?

-FIRST® LEGO® League is a global science and technology challenge for teams of students, to encourage an interest in real world issues and develop key skills that are crucial for their future careers.
-The students work together to explore a given topic and to design, build and program an autonomous LEGO® robot to solve a series of missions.
+FIRST® LEGO® League is a global STEM (Science, Technology, Engineering and Maths) challenge for teams of young people, to encourage an interest in real world themes and develop key skills that are crucial for their future careers.
+Young people work together to explore a given topic and to design, build and program an autonomous LEGO® robot to solve a series of missions.

-FIRST® LEGO® League is for young people aged 9 to16 years, working in teams of up to ten students with a supporting adult coach.
+FIRST® LEGO® League is for young people aged 9 to 16 years, working in teams of up to 10 students with a supporting adult coach.
 Each year FIRST® LEGO® League releases a new challenge for the teams.
-The challenge involves a robot game and a research project, and students will need to demonstrate the FIRST® LEGO® League core values throughout all their work.
+The challenge involves a robot game and a research project, and students will need to demonstrate the FIRST® LEGO® League Core Values throughout all their work.

-Teams usually have twelve to sixteen weeks to work on the challenge before they compete in their chosen Regional Tournament.
+Teams usually have 12 to 16 weeks to work on the challenge before they compete in their chosen regional tournament.

-At the tournament, teams will score points on each of the three parts of FIRST® LEGO® League :
+At the tournament, teams will be assessed on each of the three parts of FIRST® LEGO® League.

-The winners of the Regional Tournaments go forward to the UK and Ireland Final.
-The top teams from the UK and Ireland Final will then be invited to compete at the FIRST® LEGO® League World Festival in the USA or at other international FIRST® LEGO® League events.
+The champions of the regional tournaments qualify for the National Finals.
+The top teams from the National Finals will then be invited to compete at the FIRST® LEGO® League World Festival in the USA or at other international FIRST® LEGO® League finals.